-Year Courses.-A course given in a period of two semesters is designated by a double number.
-Economics 1A-1B is an example.
+Year Courses.-A course designated by a double number (for example, Economics 1A-1B) is continued through two successive semesters, ordinarily beginning in the fall semester.
 Each half of the course constitutes a semester's work.
 The first half is prerequisite to the second unless there is an explicit statement to the contrary.
 The instructor makes a final report on the student's work at the end of each semester.
 Unless otherwise noted, the student may take the first half only and receive final credit for it.